A new derivation of the relationship between diffusion coefficient and entropy in classical Brownian motion by the ensemble method: V. Results and discussion

-where $S_{ex}=\frac{S_{tot}-S_{\rm I}}{N}$, $S_{tot}$ is the total entropy of the system, $S_{\rm I}$ is the entropy { of the ideal gas}, $a$ and $b$ are {} empirical fitting parameters, $m$ is atom mass, $\rho$ is the number density.
-Dzugutov\cite{1996Natur.381..137D} proposed a similar universal scaling relationship, { which reads}

-where $\sigma$ is the hard-sphere diameter, $g(\zeta)$ is the radial distribution function.
-In real system, $\sigma$ is the position of the maximum of the function $g(\zeta)$.
-Our result shown in Eq.(\ref{eq:sl}) has the same form as the both formulas, { but our method can give the analytic formula and make it possible to calculate some more complex model}.
+Our result shown in Eq.(\ref{eq:sl}) has the same form as Eq.(\ref{eq:Rosen})and Eq.(\ref{eq:Dzu}), {but our method can give the analytic formula and make it possible to calculate some more complex model}.

 { In this paper, we only consider the point-like particle and the accuracy of the $\lambda ^2$.
 To obtain the more accurate relationship, one can expand the motion equation in the higher-order terms of $\lambda$.
 The entropy can be expanded in terms of $\lambda$ { related to the mass ratio}. $\lambda$ maybe plays the same role as the quantity related to the volume ratio£¬such as $\eta$ in the 3-dimensional hard-sphere model}. { In the model that has been well-solved at the level of $10$-body interaction,} the entropy is\cite{1977PhRvA..15.2545R}